Skip to content

 Imagen: Ferrari.

-Rear view of the Ferrari Luce in red, showcasing the four red circular halos as taillights and the Ferrari Luce license plate centered
+Rear view of the Ferrari Luce in red, with the four circular red halos as taillights and the centered Ferrari Luce license plate

 Imagen: Ferrari.

-An engineering detail noted by few sites is the modular architecture.
-Front axle, battery pack, and rear axle are independently removable.
-For a €550,000 electric car, it's not an aesthetic whim, but real maintainability: a collision affecting one axle does not necessitate dismantling the rest, and a battery replacement during the car's lifecycle becomes a contained procedure.
+There is an engineering detail few outlets pointed out: the modular architecture.
+The front axle, battery pack, and rear axle can be removed independently.
+For a €550,000 electric car, that is not an aesthetic whim; it is real maintainability: a collision affecting one axle does not force the rest of the car to be disassembled, and a battery replacement during the vehicle’s life cycle becomes a contained procedure.

-Side profile of the Ferrari Luce in Rosso Corsa red, photographed in studio with black background, showing the full fastback silhouette with descending black roof and five-spoke wheels
+Side profile of the Ferrari Luce in Rosso Corsa red photographed in a studio on a black background, showing the full fastback silhouette with a descending black roof and five-spoke wheels

 Imagen: Ferrari.

-3/4 front view of the Ferrari Luce in Rosso Corsa red, photographed in studio with black background, showing the interaction between front and profile with dark wheels
+Front 3/4 view of the Ferrari Luce in Rosso Corsa red photographed in a studio on a black background, showing the combination of front end and profile with the dark wheels

 Imagen: Ferrari.

-The color palette also breaks norms: besides the obligatory Rosso Corsa, Ferrari also showcased the Luce in a rarely seen bi-tone light blue (the chosen color for official outdoor renders).
-This choice is deliberate: the Luce is not intended to be perceived as a classic Ferrari from the street.
+The color palette also breaks with convention: in addition to the requisite Rosso Corsa, Ferrari also showed the Luce in a two-tone light blue rarely associated with the brand (the color chosen for the official exterior renders).
+The choice is deliberate: the Luce is not meant to read as a classic Ferrari from the sidewalk.

-If the exterior divides opinions, the interior is where LoveFrom's signature is most recognizable.
-The cabin explicitly rejects the convention imposed by Tesla and replicated by Mercedes EQS, Lucid Air, and all premium EVs: the giant touchscreen replacing almost all physical controls.
+If the exterior divides opinion, the interior is where LoveFrom’s signature becomes most recognizable.
+The cabin explicitly rejects the convention imposed by Tesla and replicated by Mercedes EQS, Lucid Air, and nearly every premium EV: the giant touchscreen that replaces almost all physical controls.
 The Luce does exactly the opposite.

-Complete interior of the Ferrari Luce in tan beige with gold details, showing the steering wheel, instrument cluster, central screen, and LUCE inscription on the dashboard
+Full interior of the Ferrari Luce in tan beige with gold details, showing the steering wheel, instrument cluster, central display, and the LUCE inscription engraved on the dashboard

 Imagen: Ferrari.

-The palette: recycled anodized aluminum, Corning Gorilla Glass, leather.
-Precision machined aluminum, hardened Gorilla Glass, and OLED screens from Samsung Display: the recipe mirrors a premium Apple product, making sense because the hand behind it is the same one that defined the feeling of an iPhone for twenty years.
+The palette: recycled anodized aluminum, Corning Gorilla Glass, and leather.
+Precision-machined aluminum, tempered Gorilla Glass, and Samsung Display OLED screens: the recipe is exactly that of a premium Apple product, which makes sense because the hand behind it is the same one that defined how an iPhone feels for two decades.

-There are four tailored Samsung OLED screens: 12.9", 12", 10.1", and 6.3".
-The driver's cluster combines two overlapping OLED panels with physical mechanical needles sandwiched between the glasses: the needles are real, driven by motors, moving over digital drawings that change based on the driving mode.
+There are four screens, all custom Samsung OLED panels: 12.9", 12", 10.1", and 6.3".
+The driver cluster combines two overlapping OLED panels with physical mechanical needles sandwiched between the two glass layers: the needles are real, motor-driven, and move over digital graphics that change according to the driving mode.

-Detail of the front seats of the Ferrari Luce in tan beige leather with the prancing horse embroidered on the headrest
+Detail of the Ferrari Luce front seats in tan beige leather with the prancing horse embroidered on the headrest

 Imagen: Ferrari.

-Rear seats of the Ferrari Luce in light beige leather, showing the two seats with seatbelts and control panel between seats
+Rear seats of the Ferrari Luce in light beige leather, showing the two seats with seat belts and the control panel between the seats

 Imagen: Ferrari.

-Another functional nod to space: there's no transmission tunnel.
-The floor is flat because there is no gearbox or longitudinal axle, allowing the fifth passenger to comfortably occupy the middle rear seat.
+Another functional nod to space: there is no transmission tunnel.
+The floor is flat because there is no gearbox or longitudinal driveshaft, so the fifth passenger can use the rear center seat without contortions.
 In a Ferrari, that is historic.
-The audio system is called Ferrari Audio Signature: 21 speakers, 24 channels, 3,000 W amplification.
+The audio system is called Ferrari Audio Signature: 21 speakers, 24 channels, and 3,000 W of amplification.

-The steering wheel is a three-spoke design, flat-bottomed, without the button-cluttered cluster found in SF90 or 296.
-There's a red manettino to the right with classic positions (Ice, Wet, Dry, Sport, ESC Off) and a left selector for power mode (Range, Tour, Perfo).
-The center features the prancing horse on a yellow background, nothing more.
+The steering wheel has three spokes, a flat bottom, and none of the button-heavy cluster seen in the SF90 or 296.
+There is a red manettino on the right with the classic positions (Ice, Wet, Dry, Sport, ESC Off) and a left selector for the power mode (Range, Tour, Perfo).
+The center carries the cavallino on a yellow background, nothing more.

 Imagen: Ferrari.

-Frontal view of the Ferrari Luce steering wheel with dashboard behind showing digital speedometer reading 210 km/h, tachometer and G force meter with OLED panels and physical needles
+Front view of the Ferrari Luce steering wheel with the dashboard behind it showing a digital speedometer reading 210 km/h, tachometer, and G-force meter with OLED panels and physical needles

 Imagen: Ferrari.

-The cabin's most talked-about detail is the paddles behind the wheel.
-In a combustion Ferrari, they control gearbox shifts.
-In the Luce, there's no gearbox: Ferrari renamed them Torque Shift Engagement.
-The right paddle controls five power delivery levels, the left five levels of regenerative braking.
-Entering a corner, the driver modulates with the left how much negative torque is applied; exiting, with the right, calibrates how much power is unleashed.
-This isn't simulated gear shifts (Porsche and Hyundai have done that): it's dynamic control impossible in a combustion vehicle.
+The cabin’s most discussed detail is the paddles behind the steering wheel.
+In a combustion Ferrari, they control gear changes.
+In the Luce there is no gearbox: Ferrari has renamed them Torque Shift Engagement.
+The right paddle controls five levels of power delivery, while the left controls five levels of regenerative braking.
+Entering a corner, the driver uses the left paddle to modulate how much negative torque is applied; exiting, the right paddle calibrates how much power is deployed.
+This is not simulated shifting (Porsche and Hyundai have already done that): it is a type of dynamics control impossible in a combustion car.

-Ferrari Luce multigraph display with Ferrari logo, 210 km/h indicator, and analog clock over joystick-type gear selector
+Ferrari Luce multigraph display with Ferrari logo, 210 km/h indicator, and analog clock, above a joystick-style gear selector

 Imagen: Ferrari.

-Detail of the Ferrari Luce gear selector with Ferrari badge, joystick-type lever with yellow light on the tip, and trunk and lock buttons
+Detail of the Ferrari Luce gear selector with the Ferrari shield, joystick-style lever with a yellow light at the tip, and trunk and lock buttons

 Imagen: Ferrari.

-The Luce key deserves special mention.
-It's made of Corning Gorilla Glass, with a bistable E Ink display.
-When the driver inserts it into its dock, the display switches from yellow to black, the gear selector lights up, and a lighting choreography begins throughout the cabin.
-It's precisely the kind of ceremonial detail Ive advocated for throughout his career.
-The final gesture, in harmony: a physical lever on the roof to activate Launch mode.
+The Luce key deserves its own paragraph.
+It is made of Corning Gorilla Glass and features a bistable E Ink display.
+When the driver inserts it into its dock, the display changes from yellow to black, the gear selector lights up, and a light choreography begins throughout the cabin.
+It is exactly the kind of ceremonial detail Ive championed throughout his career.
+The final gesture, in the same spirit: a physical lever on the roof to activate Launch mode.

-The Luce is equipped with four synchronous permanent magnet radial flux motors, derived from the F80.
-One per wheel: the rear motors spin at 25,500 rpm with 620 kW combined; the fronts reach 30,000 rpm with 210 kW combined.
-Total: 1,050 hp (772 kW) and 990 Nm torque.
+The Luce uses four permanent-magnet synchronous motors with radial flux, derived from the F80.
+One per wheel: the rear motors spin at 25,500 rpm with a combined 620 kW; the front motors reach 30,000 rpm with a combined 210 kW.
+Total output: 1,050 hp (772 kW) and 990 Nm of torque.

-Each motor is individually controlled via a Vehicle Control Unit (VCU) updating torque targets per wheel 200 times per second.
-Combined with the active suspension derived from the F80 and the independently steerable rear axle, the Luce injects or withdraws power wheel-by-wheel in real time: a level of control impossible in a combustion vehicle.
+Each motor is controlled individually through a Vehicle Control Unit (VCU) that updates wheel-torque targets 200 times per second.
+Combined with active suspension derived from the F80 and independent rear-wheel steering, the Luce injects or removes power wheel by wheel in real time: a level of control impossible in a combustion car.

-The battery has a nominal capacity of 122 kWh, with 210 cells in series, NMC chemistry, co-developed with SK On and assembled in Maranello.
-It operates at 800V (alongside Porsche Taycan and Lucid Air) and supports fast charging up to 350 kW: recovering about 70 kWh in 20 minutes, equivalent to 10-80% during a coffee break.
+The battery has a nominal capacity of 122 kWh, 210 cells in series, NMC chemistry, co-developed with SK On and assembled in Maranello.
+It operates at 800V (in the same league as Porsche Taycan or Lucid Air) and supports fast charging up to 350 kW: it recovers around 70 kWh in 20 minutes, equivalent to 10–80% during a coffee stop.

-The most interesting fact isn't the capacity: it's the integration.
-The pack acts as a structural element of the chassis, contributing 20% flexural rigidity and 40% torsional rigidity; the body-in-white and battery combined weigh 10% less than the category average, according to Ferrari.
-The center of gravity is 95 mm lower than the Purosangue: the brand claims the dynamic behavior equates to driving a car 400 kg lighter.
-The claim is from the manufacturer (the press will verify), but the low center of gravity is objective and will be noticeable.
+The most interesting figure is not capacity: it is integration.
+The pack acts as a structural element of the chassis, contributing 20% of flexural stiffness and 40% of torsional stiffness; the body-in-white plus battery assembly weighs 10% less than the segment average, according to Ferrari.
+The center of gravity sits 95 mm lower than in the Purosangue: the brand claims the dynamic behavior is equivalent to driving a car 400 kg lighter.
+That is a manufacturer claim (the press will verify it), but the low center of gravity is objective and will be noticeable.

-Close-up of the Ferrari Luce's front wheel with matte black five-spoke wheel, Michelin Pilot Sport S energy tire, and yellow brake caliper with Ferrari inscription
+Close-up of the Ferrari Luce front wheel with a matte black five-spoke rim, Michelin Pilot Sport S energy tire, and yellow brake caliper with the Ferrari inscription

 Imagen: Ferrari.

-Detail of the Ferrari emblem embossed on the rear bodywork of the red Ferrari Luce, with the prancing horse and Luce inscription in black beneath
+Detail of the Ferrari emblem embossed on the red rear bodywork of the Ferrari Luce, with the prancing horse and the Luce inscription in black underneath

 Imagen: Ferrari.

-The entire industry, from Porsche to BMW, addressed the lack of combustion engine by synthesizing fake sound through speakers.
-Ferrari rejects this approach.
-The Luce features a precision accelerometer mounted at the rear axle's center, capturing real vibrations from motors, gears, and rotating components.
-The raw signal is filtered, equalized, and amplified before being sent to its 21 internal speakers and external speakers.
-Ferrari compares it to an electric guitar amplifier: the string truly vibrates, the amplifier makes it audible, yet the sound originates from real physical movement.
-There are five presets from the e-Manettino and it can be silenced.
-It's not a simulated V12: it's an acoustic signature derived from Luce's own physics, arguably one of the most coherent approaches a manufacturer has taken to sound in a performance EV.
+The entire industry, from Porsche to BMW, has addressed the absence of a combustion engine by synthesizing fake sound through speakers.
+Ferrari rejects that approach.
+The Luce carries a precision accelerometer mounted at the center of the rear axle that captures the real vibrations of the motors, gears, and rotating components.
+The raw signal is filtered, equalized, and amplified before being sent to the 21 internal speakers and to external speakers.
+Ferrari compares it to an electric guitar amplifier: the string truly vibrates, the amplifier makes it audible, but the sound originates from real physical movement.
+There are five presets via the e-Manettino, and it can be silenced.
+It is not a simulated V12: it is an acoustic signature derived from the Luce’s own physics, one of the most coherent approaches any manufacturer has taken so far for sound in a performance EV.

 The Luce starts at €550,000 (about $640,000 USD at current exchange rates).
-Reservations opened on the day of launch, and according to Ferrari, the production allocated for 2027 is already sold out.
-It's not a limited edition: it coexists with the current V8 and V12 models and is manufactured continuously.
-Ferrari maintains its goal of achieving 20% electric production by 2030, a revised figure from an earlier, more ambitious target.
-The Luce isn't targeting the traditional Maranello client: it's reaching out to new buyers, likely a first-time Ferrari customer, likely in markets like China where luxury EVs enjoy more cultural acceptance.
+Reservations opened on the day of the presentation and, according to Ferrari, the production allocated for 2027 is already sold out.
+It is not a limited edition: it coexists with the current V8 and V12 models and will be built continuously.
+Ferrari maintains its goal of making 20% of its production electric by 2030, a figure it has already reduced from a more ambitious previous target.
+The Luce is not aimed at Maranello’s traditional customer: it is targeting a new buyer, possibly a first-time Ferrari owner, possibly in markets such as China where luxury EVs have stronger cultural acceptance.

-The financial market's reception on the announcement day was lukewarm: Ferrari shares fell up to 8% during the Milan stock session before moderating losses to around 6%, signaling investors did not view the launch as an undeniable success.
-This perception, combined with the design conversation generated on social media since the curtain was lifted, warrants separate analysis.
+The financial market’s reaction on announcement day was lukewarm: Ferrari shares fell as much as 8% during the Milan trading session before trimming losses to around 6%, a sign that investors did not read the launch as an unqualified success.
+That reading, together with the conversation the car’s design sparked on social media as soon as the curtain was lifted, deserves a separate analysis.

-Interior of the Ferrari Luce in total black configuration, showing steering wheel, dashboard with digital cluster, central illuminated screen, and central console with gear lever
+Interior of the Ferrari Luce in an all-black configuration, showing the steering wheel, dashboard with digital cluster, illuminated central display, and center console with gear lever

 Imagen: Ferrari.

-The Luce is not aimed at being a Ferrari for the traditional Ferrari enthusiast, and that seems deliberate.
-What defines it is not the raw data of 1,050 hp or 530 km range (Lucid Air and Porsche Taycan are in that zone).
-What's defining is the design choices: rejecting the dominant touchscreen, maintaining physical needles and mechanical buttons, capturing real motor sounds instead of synthesizing them, and delegating aesthetic direction to an external studio for the first time.
+The Luce is not trying to be a Ferrari for the traditional ferrarista, and that seems deliberate.
+What defines it is not the raw figure of 1,050 hp or the 530 km of range (Lucid Air and Porsche Taycan are already in that zone).
+What defines it is the design decision: rejecting the dominant touchscreen, keeping physical needles and mechanical buttons, capturing the real sound of the motors instead of synthesizing it, and delegating aesthetic direction to an outside studio for the first time in its history.

-This gamble by LoveFrom will determine whether the Luce ages well.
-Cars designed around massive touchscreens start to look outdated when the screen falls two generations behind; cars with physical interfaces and noble materials tend to weather better.
-The open question isn't whether the Luce functions technically — the 60 patents and F80 heritage suggest engineering is covered —.
-The question is whether the new client Ferrari seeks pays Maranello's premium for a car that doesn’t resemble any previous Ferrari, and whether the traditional customer accepts the V12 coexisting with a five-seat electric sedan in the same catalog.
+That LoveFrom bet is what will determine whether the Luce ages well.
+Cars designed around giant touchscreens start to look outdated when the screen falls two generations behind; cars with physical interfaces and noble materials tend to hold up better.
+The open question is not whether the Luce works technically — the 60 patents and F80 lineage suggest the engineering is covered.
+The question is whether the new customer Ferrari is seeking will pay the Maranello premium for a car unlike any previous Ferrari, and whether the traditional customer will accept a V12 coexisting with a five-seat electric sedan in the same catalog.

 Luce